jabber-at/hp/doc/settings.rst

 Default: (please see :file:`settings.py`)

 Configure the user menu displayed on all pages under /account, if the user is logged in.
-Just like with :ref:`settings-installed_apps`, you can either override the default value by setting a list or extend the default value by setting a callable.
+Just like with :ref:`setting-installed_apps`, you can either override the default value by setting a list or extend the default value by setting a callable.

 The value is a list of two-tuples, the first being a resolvable URL name (with no arguments) and